ibexa/documentation-developer/docs/guide/internationalization.md

 Different translations of the same Content item can be edited separately.
 This means that different users can work on translations into different languages at the same time.

+Each version, including a draft, contains all the existing translations.
+However, even if work on a draft takes time and other translations are updated in the meantime, publishing the draft will not overwrite later modifications.

 ### Adding available languages

 The multilanguage system operates based on a global translation list that contains all languages available in the installation.
 Languages can be [added to this list from the Admin Panel](https://doc.ezplatform.com/projects/userguide/en/latest/creating_content_advanced/#languages) in the Back Office.
 After adding a language be sure to dump all assets to the file system: